luke-h1/next-starter/README.md

 <br>

-## A Next.js starter that includes the barebones for starting an awesome project!.
+## A Next.js starter that includes the barebones for starting an awesome project!

 ![next-ts](./next-ts.png)